wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/01-Plugin-Development-Practices/02-Naming-Collisions.md

 $wp_learn_extra_content->init();
 ```

 Finally, you can even combine namespaces and classes to create a more organized and structured plugin, with less chance of naming collisions.
-For example you could move the class into folder called `classes` and namespace it under `WP_Learn\Classes`:
+For example, you could move the class into folder called `classes` and namespace it under `WP_Learn\Classes`:

 ```php
 <?php